google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 ## So is `<link rel="modulepreload">` just `<link rel="preload">` for modules?

 In a nutshell, yes.
 By having a specific `link` type for preloading modules, we can write simple HTML without worrying about what credentials mode we're using.
+The defaults just work.

 ```html
 <head>